 Maurice won the Young Journalist award in 2014 with a portfolio of stories which included a film on child soldiers who guard their village from Ethiopian raiders.
 The following year, he won Best TV Reporter in the environment category from Media Council of Kenya for a documentary on food waste and its impact on climate change.

-In his latest documentary he reports on the indigenous Ogiek community in Njoro, Nakuru County, Kenya where girls are voluntarily undergoing the banned practice of Female Genital Mutilation (FGM), the deliberate mutilation of the female genitalia.
+In a recent documentary he reports on the indigenous Ogiek community in Njoro, Nakuru County, Kenya where girls are voluntarily undergoing the banned practice of Female Genital Mutilation (FGM), the deliberate mutilation of the female genitalia.

 “The point is to highlight that as much as we vilify parents and the older generation for forcing girls to undergo FGM, there is a need to empower girls with more information since they themselves now choose to undergo the cut,” says Maurice.